danmarz/my-digital-garden/_notes/promises.md

 **However long it takes**: We cannot predict when our browser feature's work will finish so we let JS handle automatically running the funtion on its completion
 **Web applications**: Asynchronous JS is the backbone of the modern web - letting us build fast 'non-blocking' applications

+Promises are one way to deal with asynchronous code, without getting stuck in *callback hell*.

+**Async functions** use promises behind the scenes, so understanding how promises work is fundamental to understanding how [[Async - Await]] work.

+## Common errors

+### Uncaught TypeError: undefined is not a promise

+If you get the `Uncaught TypeError: undefined is not a promise` error in the console, make sure you use `new Promise()` instead of just `Promise()`

+### UnhandledPromiseRejectionWarning

+This means that a promise you called rejected, but there was no `catch` used to handle the error.
+Add a `catch` after the offending `then` to handle this properly.